NBIK14005U The Biology of Fish

 - Type of assessment

-The written assignment and the written exam must be passed separately.
+The written assignment and the oral exam can be passed separately.
 The part exams need not to be passed in the same exam period.

 - Exam registration requirements